PushkarJ/pushkarj.github.io/index.md

 # About

 Pushkar Joglekar is a _Sr.
 Cloud Security Engineer II_ currently working at [Credit Karma](#credit-karma).
-He also a kubernetes security maintainer.
+He is also a Kubernetes security maintainer.

 Since 2019, he feels incredibly fortunate to have written the security chapters in Nigel Poulton’s [“The Kubernetes Book”](#publications) which he looks forward to updating every year.
 Prior to this current role, he worked on securing massive Kubernetes deployments at [Visa](#visa-inc) (End User) and [VMware Tanzu](#vmware-tanzu) (Service Provider), playing a dual role of a security architect and engineer.
 He is also the co-creator of award winning container runtime security tool: [MASHUP](#awards)